melihgulbay/flowclipprivacypolicy/PRIVACY_POLICY.md

 - **Local Media**: Your projects, media files, and exported videos remain on your device at all times.
 - **Account Data**: Stored securely in Google's Cloud Firestore with strict access controls.
 Your private profile (including email) can only be read by you.
 - **Community Data**: Published shaders and your public username are visible to all users of the Community Workshop.
-- **Gallery Data**: Shaders inducted into the FlowClip Gallery are stored on Cloudflare R2 and are publicly accessible indefinitely.
-This data is not deleted on request, as it forms a permanent curated archive.
 - **Transmission**: All data is transmitted securely via HTTPS encryption.
 - **Retention**: Firebase Analytics data is retained according to Google's standard retention policies (typically 2–14 months).
-Active community data is retained until you delete it or the monthly cycle ends.
-Gallery-inducted data is retained permanently.
+Active community data is retained until you delete it or request account deletion.

 ---